Mrudulau30/Mrudulau30/README.md

  Namaskar!
 I am 4th year undergraduate at YCCE, Nagpur pursuing B.Tech in Computer Technology.
 I am passionate about<b> Competitive Programming</b> and <b>Front end web development</b>.
 I will always give my best to adapt any situation thrown at me,with a desire to learn as much as possible from it.

  - 🔭 I’m currently working on Web Development projects.
- - 🌱 I’m currently learning React and NodeJS.
+ - 🌱 I’m currently learning Core JAVA.
  - 📫 How to reach me :
      - Connect with me on  <a href="https://www.linkedin.com/in/mrudula-umalkar-9baa9b194/">Linkdein</a>.
      - Write a mail to me on mrudulau30@gmail.com .